telerik/ajax-docs/api/server/Telerik.Web.UI/GridTableView.md

                      will be changed.
                 This property's value is preserved in the ViewState.

+###  SortHeaderContextMenuColumns `Boolean`

+Gets or sets a value indicating whether the Columns in the
+                 will be sorted by default.

 ###  Summary `String`

 Gets or sets the 'summary' attribute for the respective table.